-When you choose growth and self-awareness, you create the possibility of expanding your love and attraction for your spouse or your lover.
+When you choose growth and more self-awareness and self-esteem and-esteem-awareness, you can expand your love and attraction for your spouse or lover.

 Step #6: Seek Professional Help

-Maybe you’ve read lots of relationship articles filled with conflicting advice.
+Maybe you’ve read many other relationship advice articles with conflicting advice.
 You might feel alone, unsure of what to do, and unable to find the answers.
 A therapist or relationship coach may help you make the best decision for your unique relationships and situation.

-Seeking psychotherapy or relationship coaching is a great way to receive guidance.
+Seeking psychotherapy or relationship coaching from a best friend is a great way to receive guidance on emotional affairs.

-Having someone knowledgeable about marital issues, someone who will listen to you and provide unbiased advice, can make all the difference.
+Having someone knowledgeable about marriage work and marital issues, someone who will listen to you and provide unbiased advice can make all the difference.

-While a counselor or coach can’t do all the work for you, they can provide you with support, tools, and resources as you work through this.
+While a counselor or coach can’t do all the work for you, they can provide support, tools, and resources as you work through this.

 What to Do if You Want to Save Your Marriage

-If you decide to work on your marriage, stop all contact with the other person.
+If you decide to work on your marriage, stop all contact with the other woman or person involved.
 Stop all communication with the other woman or person, including social media connections.
 You can’t continue mending your marriage if your lover is in the picture.

 Rekindle the Love With Your Spouse